 - For trips where you’ll be crossing the state border, you’ll need to check the local quarantine laws.
 While humans may be able to move around without restrictions, some places have stricter rules for animals.
-Dogs and cats are typically easier to move around than other types of pets, including birds.
+Dogs and cats are typically easier to move around than other pets, including birds.
 You can check the latest regulations for travelling with pets at the Australian Interstate Quarantine website.
 Once you get the green light to travel, it’s a good idea to check that any vaccinations for your pet are up to date and that you have insurance.

-- The easiest way to make sure that you’ve got everything you need for your pet – and you don’t lose it while on the road – is to pack its suitcase that includes a stash of their favourite food because there are no guarantees that you’ll find what you need while travelling.
+- The easiest way to make sure that you’ve got everything you need for your pet – and you don’t lose it while on the road – is to pack its suitcase that includes a stash of its favourite food because there are no guarantees that you’ll find what you need while travelling.

-- The only thing left to do is find some places that are willing to accept pets.
+- The only thing left to do is find places willing to accept pets.
 Unfortunately, you cannot rock up to any motel when you’ve got a feathered or furry friend in tow.
 But never fear – we’ve done the legwork and found a few spots for travellers to check out.